-Explore Centro- the most densely populated district in the capital city.
+The most densely populated district in the capital city.
 These streets come alive as the sun goes down.
 You will feel as if you stepped right onto the set of a 1950’s movie.
 The life of Havana Centro is the pulse of Cuba.

-The place where every day life goes on away from the tourist areas.
+The place where everyday life goes on away from the tourist areas.
 The place to see and connect with the people of Havana in a neutral environment.
 Just next to Centro is El Barrio Chino, AKA Chinatown, with a unique mix of cultures that is immediately apparent in the restaurants and homes.
 Odd fact, however, there are no Chinese restaurants in Chinatown.

-Heading over to Miramar and Siboney, Havana’s upper class neighborhood, shows the faces of many summer homes and country clubs.
+Heading over to Miramar and Siboney, Havana’s upper-class neighborhood shows the faces of many summer homes and country clubs.
 The architecture is grand, the cars shiny and the streets spotless.
 The people that live in this area hold the wealth of this third world nation.

-Old Havana Tours – an UNESCO World Heritage Site, Old Havana is the historic heart of the city.
+A UNESCO World Heritage Site, Old Havana is the historic heart of the city.
 With old buildings, classic streets and rich culture, if you hit it at the right time you will see the street dancers on stills.
 This district is a great place to grab a bite to eat and sit in the central park where you can watch locals dancing to live Cuban music.
 This is also the place to scope out and hire a classic car for the ultimate tour of Havana.